divy-sh/rdns-resolver-rs/README.md

 # 0.1.1

-- Implemented concurrency, but since the project was meant for learning how dns resolvers work, it may or may not work properly and may produced unexpected results.
+- Implement concurrency, but since the project was meant for learning how dns resolvers work, it may or may not work properly and may produce unexpected results.
-- Added remaining tests for LRU Cache implementation.
+- Add remaining tests for LRU Cache implementation.